Complexlity/planner-app/src/writeup.md

 ### Showing Data

-The data retured from query the [api](https://api-ninjas.com/api/quotes) endpoint is an array of quotes concerning the selected option.
+The data returned from querying the [api](https://api-ninjas.com/api/quotes) endpoint is an array of quotes concerning the selected option.
 See [getRandomQuotes.js](./getRandomQuotes.js)

 I needed to show this data one after the other and also add some slight animation to it when it changes.